 "Of course I will."
 I can't help but laugh at the idea that I won't.
 It's an impossibility.
 "I was head of the national debate team and we won the championship three years in a row.
 I graduated and they've lost every year since.
 What does that tell you?"

-"Piss off, Jeevas," I tell him.
-This only seems to calm him into an insufferable smugness.
-He settles back against his chair.
+"Piss off, Jeevas," I tell him, but this only seems to calm him into an insufferable smugness as he settles back against his chair.

 Jeevas has lost his interest in me and is now directing it towards some girls at the next table.
 One of them is from the Italian embassy across the street and is a permanent fixture here.
 He speaks loudly and falls forward heavily on his elbows as he curses.